Bilde av Lian, Olaug S.

 Job description

 Professor in medical sociology and leader of the Medical Humanities research group.
-She has worked in various academic positions for three decades, the last 11 years as full professor.
-Her research covers cultural aspects of health and illness, illness experiences, clinical interaction, and medical uncertainty.
+She has worked in various academic positions for three decades, the last 12 years as full professor.
+Her research covers cultural aspects of health, illness and clinical interaction, illness experiences, and medical uncertainty.
 Exhibiting the clinical relevance of studies informed by sociological theories and perspectives is a key feature of her research.
-In her current main project, Clinical Interaction in Context, she explores how patients and doctors interact during naturally occurring consultations.
+Her current main project, Clinical Interaction in Context, is an observational study of doctor - patient interaction during naturally occurring GP consultations.

 • Freja Ekstrøm Nilou, Nanna Bjørnbak Christoffersen, Olaug Synnøve Lian, Ann Dorrit Guassora, Marie Broholm-Jørgensen :